sapienzaapps/seismocloud-sensor-nodemcu/Arduino.md

 10. On `Tools > Board` choose `ATmega328/P`
 11. Launch bootloader burn using `Tools > Burn bootloader`

-On finish, you can close the IDE, unplug all and build your SeismoCloud sensor! (remember also to follow `Software` instructions)
+On finish, you can close the IDE, unplug ArduinoISP and proceed with next instructions.

+## Step 2: Ethernet Shield

+Plug the ethernet shield.
+It should be easy.

+## Step 3: Accelerometer MMA7361

+Link these pins from Accelerometer MMA7361 to Arduino board:

+* Vin: 5v
+* GND: GND
+* SEL: GND
+* X: A0
+* Y: A1
+* Z: A2

+Loop back **3v3** pin to **SLP** on Accelerometer.

-## (optional) LEDs
+## Step 4: (optional) LEDs

 Remember to put a resistor with LED (after/before is not really important) to limit current flowing, otherwise you may damage the Arduino board.